FreeCAD/FreeCAD-documentation/wiki/Drawing_API_example.md

 The ControlFrame function returns a type containing (svg string, overall width of control frame, overall height of control frame)\'\'\'

-To get a dimension, try out the following:
+To get a dimension, try out the following   *
 ```python
 import gdtsvg
 ourDimension = linearDimension(point1, point2, textpoint, dimensiontext, linestyle=getStyle("visible"),
                arrowstyle=getStyle("filled"), textstyle=getStyle("text")
 ```

-Inputs for linear dimension are:
+Inputs for linear dimension are   *

 1.  point1, an (x,y) tuple with svg-coordinates, this is one of the points you would like to dimension between
 2.  point2, an (x,y) tuple with svg-coordinates, this is the second point you would like to dimension between